-Elyse Hambacher is an Assistant Professor of Education and a core faculty member in the Women’s Studies Program at the University of New Hampshire.
+Elyse Hambacher is an Associate Professor of Education and a core faculty member in the Women’s Studies Program at the University of New Hampshire.
 She earned her Ph.D. in Curriculum and Instruction from the University of Florida and an M.A. in Curriculum and Teaching from Teachers College, Columbia University.
 Dr. Hambacher’s research focuses on using critical justice-oriented perspectives to strengthen equity in elementary education and in the preparation of preservice and inservice educators.
 Interested in the sociocultural and political contexts of learning, her research strands include the development of teachers’ critical social justice literacy; how teachers resist punitive school disciplinary practices; and teacher care for minoritized students.
 She has authored publications in the journals Teaching and Teacher Education, Urban Education, Equity and Excellence in Education, Educational Leadership, and The International Journal of Qualitative Studies in Education.
 In 2019, Dr. Hambacher was a recipient of Diverse: Issues in Higher Education’s Emerging Scholar Award, a national recognition to scholars in the academy striving to make society more just.
 Prior to working in higher education, she was a kindergarten and fourth grade teacher in Miami, FL and also taught English in the Japanese Exchange and Teaching Programme in Kumamoto, Japan.

 Ph.D., Education, University of Florida